bennacer860/books_crud_api_example/README.md

-This is an rails app that implement an API of the following endpoints with test
+This is an rails app that implement an API of the following endpoints with Integration Tests:

 ```
                Prefix Verb   URI Pattern                      Controller#Action